Auburn council may look inside for new manager

 “I’m excited to have a candidate who’s a known commodity and has such institutional knowledge,” Hovey told the Opelika-Auburn News.

-Hovey and Ward 8 councilman Tommy Dawson have each told the newspaper that they question doing another outside search, given how the last one ultimately led the council to convince Buston to keep the job.
+Hovey and another council member - who spoke on background to the newspaper - question doing another outside search, given how the last one ultimately led the council to convince Buston to keep the job.

+However, there are also council members who feel that, however suited Crouch is for the job, that they should look around a bit before making a decision.

 Crouch did not respond to a request for comment from the newspaper.